Pat Cahill, CASA OC Volunteer

 “I am the only person in my CASA child’s life who isn’t paid,” says Joy Winger, a CASA volunteer.
 “Everyone in a foster child’s life is paid: their therapist, their foster parents, their social worker.
 These kids know that.
 But when a CASA volunteer comes and says, ‘I am here, just for you,’ that is life-changing.”

-We believe that the protection of our children is a fundamental obligation of our society and therefore our advocates and staff will fight for and protect a child’s right to be safe, to be treated with dignity and respect and to live in a healthy environment where he/she can learn and grow.
+We believe that the protection of our children is a fundamental obligation of our society and therefore our advocates and staff will fight for and protect a child’s right to be safe, to be treated with dignity and respect and to live in a healthy environment where they can learn and grow.

 At CASA of Orange County, our mantra is I am for the Child.
 Being a CASA means helping to support and protect the rights of our county’s valued children and to give them the nurturing and stability that they deserve.

 Joy Winger, CASA 2015 Advocate of the Year